 Cats may not be particularly fond of water, but they are not intimidated by it -- not even salt water.
 While a person will become more thirsty as a result of drinking seawater, a cat can lap up as much of it as it wants, and its super-efficient kidneys will filter out all of the...
 Continue Reading →

 “Outside of a dog, a book is man’s best friend.
 Inside of a dog it’s too dark to read.”—Groucho Marx

 Has anyone ever asked you if you have a frog in your throat?
 If you lived in Russia or Finland you might literally have had that affliction, simply from drinking a cup of milk.
 In the days before modern refrigeration, inhabitants of Russia and Finland kept milk fresh by dipping a frog in it.
+The...
+Continue Reading →